 - Have been the subject of a background check

 - Are regulated by the Contractors State License Board

 Installers who perform contracting work without having a license have avoided these quality assurance requirements and, in addition, may be in violation of the law.

+Cities and counties inspect a sample of projects when a construction permit is issued.
 A building permit, issued by a local authority may be required for HVAC installations and modifications including, but not limited to, the following:

 - New HVAC installation

-- HVAC change out/remodel/replacement including the air handler, coil, furnace or condenser
+- HVAC change-out/remodel/replacement including the air handler, coil, furnace or condenser

 - Relocation of an existing HVAC unit